- About Us

 Content of the Mathematics Skills Tests

 There are three Mathematics Skills Tests.
-Each test consists of fifteen questions, covering material from high school level mathematics.
+Each test consists of ten questions, covering material from high school level mathematics.
 The test areas and associated topics are:

-- Algebra Test (equations of lines, distance formula, midpoints, factoring, simplifying expressions, solving equations and inequalities, absolute value and synthetic division)
+- Algebra Test (equations of lines, distance formula, midpoints, factoring, simplifying expressions, solving equations and inequalities, absolute value and long division of polynomials)

-- Functions and Conic Sections Test (domains, compositions, transformations, symmetry, inverses, roots, parabolas, circles, and modeling)
+- Functions and Modeling Test (domains, compositions, transformations, symmetry, inverses, roots, parabolas, and modeling)